Emotional Fragility and the Need for a Raft in Intensive Therapy

 the therapeutic alliance remains stable under affect

-At that point, pressure no longer destabilises; it starts to organise.
+At that point, pressure no longer destabilises; as it starts to organise.

 -